The 1920s: Rumours

 The 1970s see many camp, effeminate but never actually out and positive LGBTQ+ characters on TV.

 Mr. Humphries (John Inman), Bombardier ‘Gloria’ Beaumont (Melvyn Hayes) and comedian-host Larry Grayson represent only one type of gay man.
-The broader diversity of LGBTQ+ lives is barely represented on-screen.
+The broader diversity of LGBT+ lives is barely represented on-screen.
 Especially absent are lesbians and the trans community.

 In Steptoe and Son - Any old Iron?
 Harold is pursued by a stereotyped, predatory gay man, an antiques dealer.
 Albert teases Harold using the language of the time.